omaiyea/book-search/README.md

 # Book Search
-Book Search lets you search for books (both e-books and print books) and magazines using Google's Book API.
+Book Search lets you search for books (both e-books and print books).
+After you find what you're looking for, you can then navigate to Google Books where you can purchase the book or read more information.

 ## Motivation
 This was built as a simple app to start practicing React.